-The Average Window Tinting Prices for 2020: Car Tinting 101
+The Average Window Tinting Prices for 2020: Car Tint 101

-- As the new year draws closer, Valley residents will undoubtedly start making their 2019 New Year’s resolutions.
-For many drivers, a good resolution would be to treat our cars and our bodies better.
+As the new year draws closer, Valley residents will undoubtedly start making their 2019 New Year’s resolutions.
+For many drivers, a good resolution is to treat our cars and our bodies better.

 A great place to start is with an easy, cost-effective investment like window tinting installation.
 New car owners often start with the question of how much does it cost, before going to the next query of how to choose window tints.

-A number of factors go into the car window tinting prices you pay, from the size of your car and whether you tint all or a portion of it, to the brand you pick and whether it has basic or premium features.
+A number of factors go into the car window tinting cost you purchase, from the size of your car and whether you tint all or a portion of it, to the brand you get and whether it has basic or premium features.

-For example, some might prefer to save more money by purchasing a tint kit while some may choose higher service costs that come with additional features like a lifetime warranty.
+For example, some might prefer to save more money and purchase a car tint kit while some may get higher service costs that come with additional features like a lifetime warranty.

-To get us started, let’s discuss the common types of window films on car windows tinting.
+To get us started, let’s discuss the common types of window films on car window tinting.

-Learning the Different Kinds of Car Window Tinting
+Learning the Different Type of Window Tinting Film

 There are hundreds of types of window tint but at the most basic level, there are six common types.
-Each one offer different features like heat rejecters and UV protection.
+Each one has features that vary like heat rejecters and UV protection for your windows.

 Dyed Window Tinting

-Among the car window tinting films easily found on the internet, dyed film is a basic high quality product that blocks sunlight using multiple layers of dye.
+Among the car tint films easily found on the internet, dyed film is a basic high-quality product that blocks sunlight using multiple layers of dye.
 The dye soaks up solar heat and prevents it from entering your vehicle.
-Additionally, it’s opaque appearance increase privacy for cheaper cost.
+Additionally, it’s opaque appearance increase privacy for a cheap cost.

 Despite its high performance, it doesn’t provide the same level of protection featured on other kinds of films.
-It’s also important to note that dyed mobile tinting fades over time and would need to be replaced in comparison to other window tints.
+It’s also important to note that dyed mobile tinting fades over time and must be replaced in comparison to other window tints.

 Similar to dyed films, metalized tints helps sifting heat by reflecting it using tiny metallic particles.
 They are almost invisible and are embedded within it.